fmerg/pymerkle/USAGE.md

     height    : 3

 ```
-This info may be saved in a file called, say, `current_state` as follows:
+This info may be saved in a file as follows:

 ```python
 with open('current_state', 'w') as f: